Joseph K. Leahy

 Corporate Political Contributions as Bad Faith, 86 U. Colo.
 L. Rev. 477

 Are Corporate Super PAC Contributions Waste or Self-Dealing?
 A Closer Look, 79 Mo.
 L. Rev.

 283 (2014) (SSRN: http://ssrn.com/abstract=2304852).

 The Irrepressible Myths of BarChris, 37 Del.
 J. Corp.
 L. 411 (2012)

-Presented, Intermediate Scrutiny for Corporate Political Contributions, National Business Law Scholars Conference, Loyola Law School, June 2014.
+Presented, Corporate Political Contributions as Ultra Vires, National Business Law Scholars Conference, Seton Hall Law School, June 2015.